karanpratapsingh/system-design/README.md

 ### Advantages

-Let's discuss some disadvantages of gRPC:
+Let's discuss some advantages of gRPC:

 - Lightweight and efficient.
 - High performance.